aregsar/aregsarblog/blog/2021/redis-configure-laravel-queue/index.md

 ## Additional non default queue connections

+By default the Laravel queue methods use the default queue connection and by default this connection uses the default queue name 'default' that it is configured with.

+We can explicity override the default queue connection and the default queue of any queue connection by explicitly passing values for then to the Laravel API methods.
+We will see how to do this in the next section.

+We can override queue names on the fly by passing in a different queue name then the default queue name.
+However in order to override the default queue connection we need to declare additional named queue connections that we can use the name of to override the default connection.

-By default the Laravel queue methods use the default queue connection.
-However we can add more redis queue connections in queue.php file that can be explicitly passed by name to the Laravel queue methods to select a different queue to use to dispatch a job, instead of the default one.
+So lets add more redis queue connections in queue.php file that can be explicitly passed by name to the Laravel queue methods to select a different queue to use to dispatch a job, instead of the default one.

-Lets add a new queue connection:
+Lets add a new `redis2` queue connection:

 ```php
  'connections' => [